codeformeericdee/OS.tests/AUM-Ono-OS-Dependencies-And-Installers/Windows/README.md

 3. Admin-Start-And-Run-Docker.bat
     This will start Docker Desktop, or bring it to front if it is running.
-    It will then run Docker Desktop using the image that was build previously.
+    It will then run Docker Desktop using the image that was built previously.

 4. You can use the Makefile commands found in the /root/env directory at this point.
     Build milestones:
     Use the make buildOS, or make cleanBuildOS to build the Operating System.

 5. After building the OS
-    Run the OS using the Run-AUM-Ono-OS.bat script located in AUM-Ono-OS-Run/Windows/QEMU Run milestones:
+    Run the OS using the Run-AUM-Ono-OS.bat script located in AUM-Ono-OS-Run/Windows/QEMU.
+    Run milestones:
     A Linux container cannot run a GUI.
 You must run the batch script from Windows natively.